 For Facebook specifically, this means tabs.
-Arrange your tabs in a way that helps your viewers quickly find the information that need.
+Arrange your tabs in a way that helps your viewers quickly find the information that they need.
 Failure to do so will result in people moving on to the next page, thus less likes for your page.
-Make a call to action tab immediately accessible
+Make a call to action tab immediately accessible.

 4. Company information